dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Christian Seberino:**
-ok so is there be any reason to ever your team to ever do anything with
+so is there be any reason to
+ever your team to ever do anything with
 Haskell or do you think you could always do everything you want with Scala then